kubernetes/repo-infra/README.md

         1. The `HEAD` of the branch prior to when you ran `git subtree add`
         2. The commit containing the squashed `repo-infra` commits

+#### Keep `repo-infra` up to date

+With the script `$REPO_ROOT/repo-infra/verify/verify-repo-infra-subtree.sh` you can verify that the version of `repo-infra` you have `subtree add`ed into your repo is up to date.

+With the script `$REPO_ROOT/repo-infra/verify/update-repo-infra-subtree.sh` you can update the `subtree add`ed `repo-infra` to the newest version of the upstream of `repo-infra`.
+After running `update-repo-infra-subtree.sh` you will see two new commits, similar to the ones described [above](#using-git-subtree).

+Both scripts support
+- to have `repo-infra` `subtree add`ed in a different location then `$REPO_ROOT/repo-infra`: the scripts should be able to auto-discover and handle any subdirectory in a repo.
+- being symlinked and called by their symlink: if you had `subtree add`ed `repo-infra` in `$REPO_ROOT/tools/repo-infra` you can create a symlink from `$REPO_ROOT/hack/verify-repo-infra.sh` to `$REPO_ROOT/tools/repo-infra/verify/update-repo-infra-subtree.sh` and everything still works correctly.

 ### Contributing

 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for instructions on how to contribute.